robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_inverse_kinematics/README.md

 1. Store the leg's joint angles and segment lengths (coxa, femur, and tibia)
 2. Calculate the inverse kinematics to determine the joint angles required to reach a target position
 3. Calculate the forward kinematics to determine the end effector position given the joint angles
-4. Validate and normalize joint angles to ensure they are within the leg's range of motion
+4. Normalize joint angles to the [-180, 180] degree range

 ```python